elafarge/gin-http-logger/README.md

- * Memory efficient: uses the standard `io` library abstractions to limit what's loaded in memory, body logs are truncated to 10000 bytes by default, in case of connection failure with the HTTP endpoint, no more than 1000 logs will be kept in memory
+ * Memory efficient: uses the standard `io` library abstractions to limit what's loaded in memory, body logs are truncated to 10000 bytes by default, in case of connection failure with the HTTP endpoint, no more than 1000 logs will be kept in memory.
+These values can be tweaked to your liking.
  * Lightweight but complete

 Usage